tiny8877/okta.github.io/_source/_docs/api/resources/policy.md

 # Policy API

 The Okta Policy API enables an Administrator to perform policy and policy rule operations.
-The policy framework is used by Okta to control rules and settings that govern, among other things, user session lifetime, whether multi-factor authentication is required when logging in, what MFA factors may be employed, password complexity requirements, and what types of self-service operations are permitted under various circumstances.
+The policy framework is used by Okta to control rules and settings that govern, among other things, user session lifetime, whether multi-factor authentication is required when logging in, what MFA factors may be employed, password complexity requirements, what types of self-service operations are permitted under various circumstances, and what identity provider to route users to.

 Policy settings for a particular policy type, such as Sign On Policy, consist of one or more Policy objects, each of which contains one or more Policy Rules.
 Policies and rules contain conditions that determine whether they are applicable to a particular user at a particular time.